Which are the best ski resorts in Italy? To learn more and why we recommend them, read the following article.

 Best for easy skiing, good wine, and long lunches

 Firstly, it is a beautiful place famous for its unique language, Ladin.
 The good life in San Cassiano is all about combining local traditions with an Italian spirit, Tirolean attention to detail, and a rich variety of ingredients.
-The food in San Cassiano is a delicious blend of seafood from the Adriatic, fruits, and vegetables from the Po Valley, and venison and mushrooms from the mountains.
+The food in San Cassiano is a delicious blend of seafood from the Adriatic, fruits and vegetables from the Po Valley, as well as venison and mushrooms from the mountains.
 The wine from the Adige Valley adds to the culinary experience.
 San Cassiano boasts magnificent Dolomite scenery and a sunny climate, making it a luxurious and hospitable playground.

 Furthermore, the skiing experience in San Cassiano is also exceptional.
 The local pistes are broad and gentle, undulating over the Pralongia plateau and dotted with mountain restaurants.
 There are also more challenging slopes, including the Gran Risa World Cup run.
 Several chic and well-run hotels are located in the valley, making San Cassiano a perfect place for a relaxing and well-rounded holiday.